thcipriani/train-stats/README.md

 plt.show()
 ```

-    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.10/site-packages/seaborn/categorical.py:1296: UserWarning: 74.8% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
-      warnings.warn(msg, UserWarning)
     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.10/site-packages/seaborn/categorical.py:1296: UserWarning: 75.9% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)
     /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.10/site-packages/seaborn/categorical.py:1296: UserWarning: 76.7% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
+      warnings.warn(msg, UserWarning)
+    /home/thcipriani/Projects/Wikimedia/train-stats/venv/lib/python3.10/site-packages/seaborn/categorical.py:1296: UserWarning: 78.5% of the points cannot be placed; you may want to decrease the size of the markers or use stripplot.
       warnings.warn(msg, UserWarning)